OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part1.md

 ![Signup](./images/Signup-02.png)

 You will be presented with a number of check boxes about your development interests; check what you like and then select **Next** again.
 On the final screen, enter a username, domain name, and password.
-The domain name you choose is just the left-most portion - for example if you enter "Contoso" your domain will be "Contoso.onmicrosoft.com".
+The domain name you choose is just the left-most portion - for example if you enter `Contoso` your domain will be `Contoso.onmicrosoft.com`.

 ![Signup](./images/Signup-03.png)

 Remember this information as you'll need it throughout the labs!
-You will log in as <username>@<domain>.onmicrosoft.com with the password your chose.
+You will log in as `<username>@<domain>.onmicrosoft.com` with the password your chose.
 You'll be prompted for your phone number  and then the system will set up your subscription.

 ![Signup](./images/Signup-04.png)